altocodenl/tagaway/readme.md

       - stop new ones
       - save progress on what's already done
 - Investigate intermittent busboy error.
+- Investigate deploying with rsync rather than tar (does it remove files at destination?)

 - Submissions
    - Google Play